 5.4 Using cover crops to increase SOC under limiting pedoclimatic conditions.

 Although widely recognized as effective tools to increase SOC stocks, the use of cover crops and mulches may be limited in practice by several reasons, above-all limiting pedoclimatic conditions and socio-economic constraints.
 For instance, in Mediterranean dry areas of Europe, dry summers can hinder the adoption of strategies including double cropping or summer cover crops.
 In sub-humid areas, where rainfall normally occurs also in summertime, spring/summer cover crops can be profitably grown even in rainfed conditions, instead, but normally they are not, because of farmers’ attitudes and economic reasons (e.g., farmers prefer to grow cash crops as maize or soybean instead of cover crops, determining intensive soil exploitation).
-To enhance the adoption of cover crops among farmers, financial instruments (e.g. specific subsidies included among the agr-environmental measures of the RDPs of several Countries/Regions of Europe) can play an important role, but only at an initial stage.
+To enhance the adoption of cover crops among farmers, financial instruments (e.g. specific subsidies included among the agri-environmental measures of the RDPs of several Countries/Regions of Europe) can play an important role, but only at an initial stage.
 Farmers should be rather convinced about the importance of cover crops in sustaining the fertility of their soils and the yield of their most important cash crops in the long run, in a context of market uncertainty and climatic fluctuations triggering farming unprofitability.
 Adequate levels of financial support and effective education efforts should be tailored to each specific pedoclimatic and socio-economic context through OGs involving all the target stakeholders.

 In this framework, peer-to-peer knowledge transfer among farmers can be crucial.
 Several innovative strategies developed by local farmers with a wide knowledge of their soils and climate conditions have resulted in a win-win strategy allowing for a continuous soil cover and an optimization of the storage of soil C under rainfed conditions.
-Some particular examples of these strategies are summarized in Table 1.
+Some examples of these strategies are summarized in Table 2.
 They represent different case studies developed in Italy and Spain under reduced tillage systems, aiming to maximize soil cover and reduce as much as possible the period without living plants on the soil, without any detrimental effect on farm profitability (Figures 4-5).
 Agronomic solutions included the use of spontaneous weeds or cover crop mixtures inter-sown in double crops or after main crop harvest and terminated mechanically or chemically immediately before the following cash crop, ensuring a continuous soil cover all year around and diversifying the quality of the residues returned to the soil.
 These experiences constitute good examples to be replicated at a broader scale in the same or in other regions, with similar environmental conditions, possibly involving other farmers and stakeholders to form OGs.

 Figure 4 – Mechanical termination of a hairy vetch (Vicia villosa Roth.) cover crop by roller crimper and simultaneous sod-seeding of sunflower (Helianthus annuus L.).
 Source: Daniele Antichi